kubernetes-sigs/cluster-api-provider-vsphere/README.md

 # Introduction

 These instructions are intended to make it easier for developers to create new Cluster API provider repositories.
+For more information on the Cluster API project please see the base repository [here](https://github.com/kubernetes-sigs/cluster-api).

 Arguably, it may be easier to just use `apiserver-builder` directly.
 In any case, there is no intent to maintain these instructions.
-Better automation or more sophisticated code sharing should be preferred over this duck tape and bubble gum.  ¯\_(ツ)_/¯
+Better automation or more sophisticated code sharing should be preferred over this duct tape and bubble gum.

+¯\_(ツ)_/¯

 # Quickstart

-- The name of provider repos [should]( https://github.com/kubernetes-sigs/cluster-api/issues/383) be of the form `cluster-api-provider- $(cloud)`.
+- The name of provider repos [should]( https://github.com/kubernetes-sigs/cluster-api/issues/383) be of the form `cluster-api-provider-$(cloud)`.
 For example, `cluster-api-provider-openshift` is the name of the repo which implements the Cluster API provider for OpenShift.

 - [Create](https://help.github.com/articles/creating-a-new-repository/) a new